CirclesUBI/circles-iac/ansible/README.md

 `vagrant destroy`: destroys virtual

 To know more please refer to [Vagrant CLI](https://www.vagrantup.com/docs/cli)

+⚠️ Prior to run agains the development machine check that the envinroment variables in `group_vars/all.yml` are set.

 ### Against a server
 Update in `hosts.yaml` the target box where the software will be installed.